giuseppemorelli/magerun-addons/README.md

 2. Clone the magerun-addons repository in there

         cd ~/.n98-magerun/modules/
-        git clone git@github.com:kalenjordan/magerun-addons.git
+        git clone git@github.com:gmdotnet/GMdotnet_MagerunAddons.git

 3. It should be installed.
-To see that it was installed, check to see if one of the new commands is in there, like `diff:files`.
+To see that it was installed, check to see if one of the new commands is in there, like `product:create:dummy`.

-        n98-magerun diff:files
+        n98-magerun product:create:dummy

 Commands
 --------

 ### Create Dummy Products ###

-This is very experimental
+This is very experimental.
+Create sample products with random content.

     $ n98-magerun product:create:dummy